oracle-livelabs/em-omc/logging-analytics/oke-monitoring-la/ingestion-flow-setup/ingestion.md

             readFromHead:  false
       </copy>
       ```

+  > **Note:** In the subsequent steps, replace <namespace\> with the value of namespace specified in the values.yaml above.

- 4. The above **values.yaml** contains the basic values that need to be changed for log collection to work.
+ 4. The above **values.yaml** contains the minimal values that need to be changed for log collection to work.
 The detailed **values.yaml** could be found using the below command.

       ```
         <copy>